Lab Personnel. |

 Dissertation: Predictors of juveniles’ failure to appear at probation review hearings.

-Current Position: Assistant Research Professor, Juvenile Justice Research and Reform Lab, Drexel University, Philadelphia, PA.
+Current Position: Assistant Research Professor, Department of Psychological and Brain Sciences, Drexel University, Philadelphia, PA.

 Seyi Olubadewo, J.D., Ph.D.